tcheukueppo/tcheukueppo/README.md

 # Hi friends I'm Kueppo
-A 19 yr old student from the university of yaoundé I, I spend my free time reading books in order to learn and accomplish more in CS **:)**.
+I'm a 19 yr old student from the university of yaoundé I, I spend my free time reading books in order to learn and accomplish more in CS **:)**.

 ## List Operating systems and tools I mostly use